 The aim of this work is to create a GRASS tutorial based on free data, designed to be useful both to beginners and to skilled users.

-The main aim is to make easier the first approach to the powerful GIS GRASS, helping the user to discover the GRASS capabilities through a series of different environmental and technical applications.
-This work is not certainly aimed to give an exaustive picture of the wide spectrum of possibilities that GRASS offers, but to make the user understand the logic of the system and to give a solid base from which to start to deepen his knowledge.
+The main aim is to make the first approach to the powerful GIS GRASS easier, helping the user to discover GRASS' features through a series of different environmental and technical applications.
+This work is not certainly aimed to give an exhaustive picture of the wide spectrum of possibilities that GRASS offers, but to make the user understand the logic of the system and to give a solid base from which to start to deepen his knowledge.
 The use of an hypertext allows the explicit writing of the links among the different parts of the tutorial.

 Copyright by Ciolli, Tattoni, Vitti, Zottele, Zatelli.

-The user should follow exercise in the order in which he finds them: first lessons are designed to be very easy, and every single operation that must be carried out is described precisely, guiding the user step by step; on the contrary, as lessons proceed, some steps will be taken for granted.
+The user should follow exercises in their order: first lessons are designed to be very easy, and every single operation that must be carried out is described precisely, guiding the user step by step; on the contrary, as lessons proceed, some steps will be taken for granted.
 It is always possible to access the tutorial at different levels, depending on the skill of the user.
 The tutorial is organized in five sections: introduction and description of GRASS, exercise, commands description, troubleshooting, links.

-Exercises must be carried out following the proposed order: it allows a gradual learning growing in complexity through the path.
+Exercises must be carried out following the proposed order: this allows a gradual learning growing in complexity through the path.
 Some of the exercises are designed to use specific data formats, while others guide the user through a logical path to create environmental models or tools to support decisions.
-While most of the exercises have been developed from the authors, a few of them have been insipired by others resources available in the internet, like the tutorial created by John Mackenzie of the University of Delaware.
-The commands description, that are available also through the links in each exercise's page are sometimes the man pages and sometimes a revision of them.
-For each command the link to the man page at the official site of GRASS development team is always available .
+While most of the exercises have been developed by the tutorial's authors, a few of them have been inspired by others resources available in the Internet, like the tutorial created by John Mackenzie of the University of Delaware.
+The commands description, available also through the links in each exercise's page, are sometimes the man pages and sometimes their revision.
+For each command the link to the man page at the official GRASS site is always available .

-Links page allows to reach the main GRASS resources on the internet.
+Links page helps to reach the main GRASS resources on the Internet.